Victorian Certificate of Education: Allegations of other mathematical errors

 Question 4 from an official 2010 VCAA document (Mathematical Methods Sample Questions) contains the same error.
 It is reasonable to assume that this document is the source of the 2021 exam error.
 There is no evidence that the VCAA has ever alerted teachers to the error in this document.

 Mathematician, educator and author Marty Ross has extensively documented and discussed many alleged VCE Mathematical Methods Exam errors and VCE Specialist Mathematics Exam errors.

 2022 Geography exam

-On 8 September 2023 the Herald Sun newspaper published an article about colour blind students being given red-green scaled maps in the 2022 Geography Exam (Herald-Sun 8 September 2023 page 11 "Students see red ... or not") (Colour blind students forgotten in VCE Geography exam).
+On 8 September 2023 the Herald Sun newspaper published an article about colour blind students being given red-green scaled maps in the 2022 Geography Exam.

 2023 exam errors

 2023 General Mathematics Exam 2

 It was reported that "VCAA has launched an investigation after typographical errors appeared in Monday's second general maths exam.
 One error was picked up after printing, with students instructed to amend the paper.
-But the second error in a matrix-related question [(Q9d)] was not spotted until after the exam."
+But the second error in a matrix-related question (Q9d) was not spotted until after the exam."

 In an ABC Radio Melbourne interview between Rafael Epstein and an exam invigilator, it was claimed by the invigilator that the initial VCAA instruction for fixing the first error was unclear and potentially wrong.